HTTP API of the FlowFuse platform

 A cursor should be able to point directly at an entity in the collection.
 It could be the entity hashid, or a timestamp if it is a time-series collection such as the logs.

-The cursor should not be the internal id of the entity in the collection - as we do not expose those ids on the api, instead using the hashid value as the external id.
+The cursor should not be the internal id of the entity in the collection - as we do not expose those ids on the api, use the hashid value as the external id.

 If an end-point supports navigating the collection in reverse (by returning previous_cursor), the cursor should be prefixed with - to indicate the query should be in the opposite direction to the collection's natural order.